 Inscriptions

-Inscriptions on EVM chains are arbitrary data written into the chain's history using the calldata
+Inscriptions on EVM chains are arbitrary data written into the chain's history using the calldata field.

 Because the data is only stored in the chain's history, and not within state itself, it lowers the cost of